DavGifford/Youtube-BerryBeBopify/README.md

 - This extension was inspired by **[Unnecessary Inventions][UI YouTube]** and the browser extension **[Youtube Mrbeastify][UI MrBeastify]**.

-- This extension is unofficial and not affiliated with DougDoug or YouTube.
+- This extension is unofficial and not affiliated with DougDoug or BerryBebop or YouTube.

+- Credit to MagicJinn for letting me copy the code

 <!-- ## Microsoft Edge <a id="microsoftedge"></a>